 You can download LongScreen on the App Store:

 There is no built-in calculator on iPad.
 If you are finding the best calculator for iPad, try PCalc.
-It contains many designs and layouts with a high level of customization and it supports many of the latest technologies like syncing to iCloud, widget or Handoff with it’s macOS counterpart, so you can start to calculate on iPad and then continue on your Mac – it works really good.
-PCalc contains many constants (Astronomical, Mathematical, Atomic etc.), Functions (Complex numbers, Trigonometric etc.) and Conversions, including Currency with updates.
+It contains many designs and layouts with a high level of customization and it supports many of the latest technologies like syncing to iCloud, widget or Handoff with its macOS counterpart, so you can start to calculate on iPad and then continue on your Mac – it works really good.
+PCalc contains many constants (Astronomical, Mathematical, Atomic, etc.), Functions (Complex numbers, Trigonometric, etc.) and Conversions, including Currency with updates.
 If you are engineer or scientist, or just want nice and highly customizable calculator, get PCalc.
-Free lite version is available.
+Free lite version is available too.

 You can download PCalc on the App Store:

 If you prefer dedicated weather app over website, Forecast Bar is great choice.
 Watch current conditions or forecast for next 24 hours or even more days ahead.
-App provides all weather data you may need, like temperature, “feels like” temperature, relative humidity, dew point, cloud conditions, UV factor, visibility, high and lowest temperatures in your home or any supported location, wind speed, pressure, sunrise/sunset, Moon phase etc. Nice customizable widget and weather notifications are really cool features.
-As for notifications, you can set time for daily summary of weather and (in some locations) alerts like incoming storm.
+App provides all weather data you may need, like temperature, “feels like” temperature, relative humidity, dew point, cloud conditions, UV factor, visibility, high and lowest temperatures in your home or any supported location, wind speed, pressure, sunrise/sunset, Moon phase, etc. Nice customizable widget and weather notifications are really cool features.
+As for notifications, you can set time for daily summary of weather.
+Severe weather alerts are available in the USA only.

 You can download Forecast Bar on the App Store: